Giovanny1254/holbertonschool-zero_day/README.md

-_Strong_ This file is mandatory in all Holberton School projects
+This file is mandatory in all Holberton School projects